cwervo/old.cwervo.com/source/thoughts/2016/03/the-ux-of-reactions.md

 </figure>

-I cut each icon in half and moved them closer, taking advantage of the fact that well designed icons, are highly mutable and yet still able to display their meaning.
+I cut each icon in half and moved them closer, taking advantage of the fact that well designed symmetrical icons are highly mutable and yet still able to display their meaning.
 Moving everything in like this had the added benefit of allowing me to display an extra decimal point: 4.7K instead of just 4K reactions so that we can get a more accurate sense of the scope of engagement with minimal effort